October 20, 2014Installing SWFTools in Debian 7

-- conv=notrunc: I’m mentioning this one specifically since its 100% required to successfully AVOID blowing up your data all at once.
+- conv=notrunc: I’m mentioning this one specifically since its 100% required to AVOID blowing up your data all at once successfully.

-You will need crc32 application to perform the calculation on dd generated binaries also, because we’re going to have to write that data by hand to the files.
-And also I’d recommend looking into hexcurse to edit those files manually.
+You will need a crc32 application to perform the calculation on dd generated binaries also because we’re going to have to write that data by hand to the files.
+And also, I’d recommend looking into an excuse to edit those files manually.

-Remember that MANY times you’ll have to know that data on the hard drive is written backwards as we normally write it in natural language.
-For example, if our crc result were to be the following hex (F7E58D1F we would separate in bytes so F7 E5 8D 1F, then we’d write it as follows: 1F 8D E5 F7 in the hex editor in the appropriate places, so yeah, REMEMBER not mirror but byte-backwards, so if you do F1D85E7F you did it wrong!).
+Remember that MANY times you’ll have to know that data on the hard drive is written backward as we usually write it in natural language.
+For example, if our CRC result were to be the following hex (F7E58D1F we would separate in bytes so F7 E5 8D 1F, then we’d write it as follows: 1F 8D E5 F7 in the hex editor in the appropriate places, so yeah, REMEMBER not a mirror but byte-backward, so if you do F1D85E7F you did it wrong!).

 So let’s take, for example, a dump of the GPT Header and Partition table, so that’d be: 16896 bytes or 33 sectors, which would be dividing the number of bytes by 512.